+At the San Joaquin Reservoir Dam, the pneumatic valves and seepage return lift station require power and do not have a backup generator on-site.
+All other reservoir operations may be performed manually.
 IRWD maintains emergency backup generators for use in the district.
-Generators are located at the MWRP at 3512 Michelson Drive, Irvine, California, 92612, located about three miles northwest from Sand Canyon Dam.
-Generators may be brought to the site to power additional lighting if needed to evaluate the dam in periods of darkness.
+Generators are located at the MWRP at 3512 Michelson Drive, Irvine, California, 92612, located about four miles north of San Joaquin Reservoir Dam.
 Generators may be brought to the dam site within 45 minutes.